KevL927/tictactoe/README.md

 ## Steps To Open Tic Tac Toe App
 1. Download the App
-2. Open index.html with a browser (Chrome and Firefox are recommended)
+2. Open index.html with a browser (Chrome or Firefox is recommended)